 - Managing and updating the network slice related quota on maximum number of PDU Sessions established in a S-NSSAI: This functionality is part of the 5GC and it manages the NW Slice quota of maximum number of PDU Sessions in a S-NSSAI, and updates the current number of PDU Sessions successfully established in the network slice subject to a network slice quota checking on a maximum number of PDU Sessions.

 Editor's note: It is FFS which network function(s) in 5GC should manage and updates a number of PDU Sessions successfully established in the network slice.

+-

 - Enforcing the network slice related quota on the maximum number of PDU Sessions: This functionality is part of the 5GC and it controls the establishment of PDU session of a S-NSSAI subject to the quota management by accepting or rejecting the request.
 In case of rejection, the function may provide a rejection cause and optionally with a back-off timer.